 You can also report illegal dumping within the City of Reno using the City of Reno iPhone application.

 If you see illegal dumping in progress, here’s what to do.
 Do not engage or approach illegal dumpers, but do try to get any identifying information — license plate numbers, make and model of vehicles — so sheriffs can identify and apprehend offenders.
-Photos of sites and any identifying information is also very helpful.
+Photos of sites and any identifying information are also very helpful, but do not remove any items.
 Illegal dumping carries a heavy fine, but we need your help to identify the perpetrators.

-Here’s a helpful form to help gather information at an illegal dumpsite.
+Here’s a form to help gather information at an illegal dumpsite.

 There are many alternatives to illegal dumping: